 over GF$(2)$.
 All such equations, for all forbidden patterns in~$L_0$, form a system of linear equations.
 If the system has a solution, then a $K_{3,3}$-free latin square is constructed as the combination of~$A_0$ and~$A_1$ with switching matrix from the solution.

-There are $5951$ pairs of orthogonal pairs of $8\times 8$ latin squares, up to the following obvious equivalence: for our approach, the pairs of orthogonal latin squares are not essentially different if one pair can be obtained from the other by isotopy, swapping the roles of rows and columns, and/or swapping the two orthogonal squares (however, for example, changing the roles of columns and letters of the first square can result in the essentially different combination).
-Representatives of the $5951$ equivalence classes unformally discussed above can be found from representatives of the $2165$ main classes of pairs of orthogonal pairs of $8\times 8$ latin squares \cite{MK:data}.
-Finally, we have found that one (and only one of~$5951$) pair of orthogonal latin rectangles results in a solvable system, see Fig.~\ref{t:888}.
+There are $5951$ pairs of orthogonal pairs of $8\times 8$ latin squares, up to the following obvious equivalence: for our approach, the pairs of orthogonal latin squares are essentially the same if one pair can be obtained from the other by isotopy, swapping the roles of rows and columns (but not the role of letters), and/or swapping the two orthogonal squares (however, for example, changing the roles of columns and letters of the first square can result in the essentially different combination).
+Representatives of the $5951$ equivalence classes with respect to this equivalence can be found from representatives of the $2165$ main classes of pairs of orthogonal pairs of $8\times 8$ latin squares~\cite{MK:data}.
+Finally, we have found that one (and only one of~$5951$!) pair of orthogonal latin squares yields a solvable system, see Fig.~\ref{t:888}.
 There are $2^{15}$ solutions (Fig.~\ref{t:888} shows only one of them, the other can be obtained by changing all the values in some columns and rows), they result in isotopic $K_{3,3}$-free latin squares of order~$16$; one of them is shown in Fig.~\ref{t:16}.
-The found latin square has only $32$ autotopies (the full paratopism group has order~$64$), as well as the corresponding $0$-combination.
-In particular the paratopism group does not act transitively on cells (equivalently, the square is not isotopic to a G-loop), in contrast to the order-$8$ $K_{3,3}$ latin squares.
+The found latin square has only $32$ autotopisms (the full paratopism group has order~$64$), as well as the corresponding $0$-combination.
+In particular, the paratopism group does not act transitively on cells (equivalently, the square is not isotopic to a G-loop), in contrast to the $K_{3,3}$-free latin squares of order~$8$.
 Each of the combined $8\times 8$ orthogonal latin squares is very symmetric, the autotopism group acts transitively on the $64$ cells (that is, we have a G-loop isotope) and has order $64$ and $192$, respectively.
 However, the autotopism group of the pair of orthogonal latin squares has order~$16$ only.
 The first of the combined $8\times 8$ squares (Fig.~\ref{t:888}) is, in its turn, a switched combination of the $4\times 4$ squares from Fig.~\ref{t:8}; it is notable that (as can be observed from the bold elements in Fig.~\ref{t:8} and Fig.~\ref{t:888}) the switching matrix is the mod-2 sum of the switching matrices for the two $K_{3,3}$-free squares in Fig.~\ref{t:8}.
-The structure of the second of the squares in Fig.~\ref{t:888} is less understood.
+The structure of the second square in Fig.~\ref{t:888} is less understood.

 \begin{problem} What is so special in those two orthogonal latin squares (Fig.~\ref{t:888})?
 Can the construction of $K_{3,3}$-free (universally noncommutative) latin squares be generalized to higher orders? \end{problem}